Taylor Swift (album)

 Taylor Swift is the debut studio album by the American singer-songwriter Taylor Swift.
 It was released in North America on October 24, 2006, and reissued multiple times between 2007 and 2008 by Big Machine Records.
 Inspired by Swift's teenage perspective on life, the lyrics explore themes of love, friendship, and insecurity.

 Swift relocated from Pennsylvania to Nashville, Tennessee, at the age of 14 to sign a songwriting contract with Sony/ATV Tree Music Publishing.
 Her recording contract with Big Machine in 2005 enabled her to work on the album with the producer Nathan Chapman during her freshman year of high school.
 She wrote or co-wrote all tracks of Taylor Swift; co-writers include Robert Ellis Orrall, Brian Maher, Angelo Petraglia, and Liz Rose.
 Musically, Taylor Swift is a country album with elements of pop and pop rock, featuring acoustic arrangements with guitars, banjos, and fiddles.

-Five songs were released as singles; "Our Song" and "Should've Said No" peaked atop the Hot Country Songs chart, and "Teardrops on My Guitar" charted in the top 10 on the Pop Songs chart.
+Five songs from the album were released as singles; "Our Song" and "Should've Said No" peaked atop the Hot Country Songs chart, and "Teardrops on My Guitar" charted in the top 10 on the Pop Songs chart.
 Swift embarked on a six-month radio tour in 2006 and opened tours for other country artists throughout 2006–2007.
 By promoting Taylor Swift via the social networking site Myspace, she reached a teenage audience that had been excluded as a target demographic for country music.
-Initial reviews praised the production for its crossover appeal and Swift's earnest depictions of adolescent feelings.
+Initial reviews praised the production for its crossover appeal and Swift's earnest depictions of adolescent emotions and experiences.
 Taylor Swift was nominated for Album of the Year at the 2008 Academy of Country Music Awards.

 In the United States, Taylor Swift spent 24 weeks at number one on the Top Country Albums chart, became the longest-charting album of the 2000s decade on the Billboard 200, and made Swift the first female country artist to write or co-write every song on a platinum-certified debut album by the Recording Industry Association of America.
 Taylor Swift was later certified eight-times platinum in the United States.
 Taylor Swifts country pop sound and autobiographical songwriting set a blueprint for Swift's next albums and became an inspiration for other confessional singer-songwriters.
 Rolling Stone featured it in their 2022 list "100 Best Debut Albums of All Time".